Hghn02/Waser-Wurret/README.md

 ---

 ## Phase 1 Sequential Targeting
 In Phase 1, the challenge was to hit 13 targets sequentially based on coordinate data provided via an online JSON file.
 We designed a user interface using LLM tools, while the rest of the software was written entirely from scratch by my partner and me.
-To achieve precise targeting, we calculated azimuth and elevation angles and simultaneously controlled two stepper motors to drive the turret to each target.
-Additionally, we implemented features to calibrate and zero the stepper motors.
+To achieve precise targeting, we calculated azimuth and elevation angles for reach target set of coordinates.
+Then we simultaneously controlled two stepper motors to drive the turret to each target using the calculated rotation angles.
+Additionally, we implemented features to calibrate and zero the stepper motors inside the GUI and wrote logic to handle GUI button states.

 ---